Landscaping Services Providers

 Excluded:

 The distinction between a full-service provider and a specialty subcontractor matters particularly for property managers and procurement teams evaluating landscaping service request for proposal responses.
-A provider listed under landscape installation services may subcontract ongoing maintenance, while one listed under landscape maintenance services may not hold the design or installation capacity needed for renovation projects.
+A provider verified under landscape installation services may subcontract ongoing maintenance, while one verified under landscape maintenance services may not hold the design or installation capacity needed for renovation projects.
 Reading the service category tags against the scope of each planned project prevents mismatched engagements before the contract stage.

 References